tomthe/socsim/README.md

 ### next

 * make this readme a little bit less embarrassing
-* test: does it still work on linux?
+* test: does it still work on linux? (yes!)
-* improve socsim-oversimplified untill it is coherent and readable
+* improve socsim-oversimplified.md untill it reflects everything in the pdf
 * clean the repository
 * improve the makefile so things are clear

 * write r-code to test some simulations and wether they still have the same results as they should
 * provide packages and installing instructions
-*
+* populate the socsim-course repository (add a readme )

 ### someday in the future